pigifyapp/pigify-core/README.md

 ### Disclaimer

 Please be advised that Pigify is still in its development stages and may not be suitable for use in a production environment.
 Utilizing Pigify carries potential risks and it is important to use it with caution.
 Proceed at your own risk.

+### Testnet address

+This contract is running on the Görli testnet under this address:

+> 0x476353473f7b173ff47ca75aa2585bfb26c7d4af

+This address is NOT the final address for Pigify.